Stewart/Gough

 some math!

-our system dynamics relative to the reference frames’ origins.
+defining our system kinematics relative to the reference frames’ origins.
 Let’s reference the labeled system below with

 the understanding that the lengths of link 1 and link 2 from the base frame to